wmacfarl/wmacfarl.github.io/teaching/build_a_computer.md

   - Computers
   - Hardware
   - Practical
-summary: A class to learn about the insides of modern computers.
-Students take apart old computers and identify their components, do research about what these components do and then use our skills and knowledge to build a couple of new computers for Parts and Crafts from standard modular components.
+summary: Take apart old computers, identify and learn about components and repair and build new computers for our computer lab.
 ---